devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/Permissions.md

 System users are responsible for running non-interactive and background processes on a system.
 For example: mail, daemon, syslog, and so on.
 Regular users are the users that actually log into the system and perform their designated tasks interactively.

-permission	on a file	on a directory r (read)	read file content (cat)	read directory content (ls) w (write)	change file content (vi)	create file in directory (touch) x (execute)	execute the file	enter the directory (cd)
+permission	on a file	on a directory:
+- r (read)	read file content (cat)	read directory content (ls)
+- w (write)	change file content (vi)	create file in directory (touch)
+- x (execute)	execute the file	enter the directory (cd)

 there are Ten characters (-rw-rw-r--) before the user owner.
 We'll describe these ten characters here.

-position	characters	ownership
+position	characters	ownership:
-1	-	denotes file type
+- 1	-	denotes file type
-2-4	rw-	permission for user
+- 2-4	rw-	permission for user
-5-7	rw-	permission for group
+- 5-7	rw-	permission for group
-8-10	r--	permission for other
+- 8-10	r--	permission for other

 Octal Table:
 binary	octal	permissions
-000	0	---
+- 000	0	---
-001	1	--x
+- 001	1	--x
-010	2	-w-
+- 010	2	-w-
-011	3	-wx
+- 011	3	-wx
-100 4	r--
+- 100 4	r--
-101	5	r-x
+- 101	5	r-x
-110	6	rw-
+- 110	6	rw-
-111	7	rwx
+- 111	7	rwx

 Generally implemented options are:

--R: It stands for recursive, i.e., add objects to subdirectories.
+- -R: It stands for recursive, i.e., add objects to subdirectories.
--V: It stands for verbose, display objects modified (unmodified objects are not displayed).
+- -V: It stands for verbose, display objects modified (unmodified objects are not displayed).
--c, --changes: It is similar to the verbose option, but the difference is that it is reported if a change has been made.
+- -c, --changes: It is similar to the verbose option, but the difference is that it is reported if a change has been made.

 The permission statement is represented in indicators such as u+x, u-x.
 Where 'u' stands for 'user,' '+' stands for add, '-' stands for remove, 'x' stands for executable (which).